PaulHaeberli/Enlighten/README.md

 The image blurring is implemented by resizing an image to a small size and then resizing it big again.

-Enlighten sees the world like your eyes see the world.
+Enlighten sees images like your eyes see the world.

 Creditis: Uses https://github.com/nothings/stb to read, write and resize images.